floprsk/cs50_final_project/README.md

         >>>: Intendation

 #### Register functionality
-Ensured, that the user inputs the forms correctly, also when logging in the password is checked etc.
+Ensured, that the user inputs the forms correctly, also when logging in, the password is checked etc.

 ![](https://github.com/floprsk/project/blob/main/Watering_reg.gif)